InterWeave-SmartSolutions/creatio-ai-knowledge-hub/docs/TROUBLESHOOTING_FAQ.md

+---
+title: '🔧 Troubleshooting FAQ'
+tags: [docs]
+description:
+  'Auto-generated front matter for AI indexing.
+Improve this description.'
+source_path: 'docs/TROUBLESHOOTING_FAQ.md'
+last_updated: '2025-08-06'
+---

 # 🔧 Troubleshooting FAQ

 Comprehensive troubleshooting guide with solutions for common issues in the Creatio AI Knowledge Hub.

 ## 🚨 Critical Issues

 ### Q: Server won't start - "Address already in use" error

 **Symptoms**: `OSError: [Errno 98] Address already in use` when starting the server

 **Solutions**:

 ```bash
 # Method 1: Find and kill the process using port 8000
 lsof -i :8000